How an AI hedge fund decides — and when it refuses to.

 - Uncertainty equals WAIT.
 The default action is not action.
 Confidence below threshold means hold, not size down.

 - Mistakes are journaled, not punished.
-Every miss writes to
+Every miss writes to the audit trail.
+Tomorrow gets rewritten from what failed today.

-The 10-step lifecycle
+The decision lifecycle

 A trade that any gate rejects becomes a journal entry, not a position.